 Step 1 – Learn

 “I was a volunteer soccer coach for the local grammar school when one of the kids came down with Leukemia.
-I wanted to do a fund drive to help her parents with medical expenses so I set up a crowd funding site on the internet, but it was not getting any attention or donations.
+I wanted to do a fund drive to help the parents with medical expenses so I set up a crowd funding site on the Internet, but it was not getting any attention or donations.
 Then I re-discovered the power of teamwork.
 I invited the whole soccer team and their parents to a meeting after one of the practices and asked that they help me map out a strategy for fundraising.
 We raised $6,000 in one month and are still going strong.
 What a difference a working team makes!”

 What Makes An Effective Team